 Main content | back to top

-Large volumes of water are needed to separate the oil from the clay and sand.
-At our oil sands mine in Canada, 80% of the water we need comes from recycling the water we use.
-The separation process leaves behind a mixture of water, sand and clay that we carefully manage.
+Shell uses a warm water extraction process to separate the oil from the clay and sand.
+At our oil sands (mines) in Canada, we recycle and reuse roughly 80% of the water we use.
+Separating oil from sand leaves behind tailings, a mixture of water, sand and clay that we carefully manage.

 Aerial photo of a tailings pond

-At our Athabasca Oil Sands Project in Canada we use around two to three barrels of fresh water to extract one barrel of bitumen.
+At our Athabasca Oil Sands Project in Canada in 2014 we used approximately 1.14 barrels of river water from the Athabasca River for every barrel of bitumen extracted from our mining operations.
+This was supplemented by groundwater, precipitation and connate water (water that forms part of the ore) as part of water recycling.
 We recycle all water recovered from this extraction process, but need fresh water to replace the water that evaporates.

 Cleaning waste water

-When we extract oil from the oil sands a mixture of water, coarse sand, silt and clay particles, and a little oil is left behind.
-We first store this mixture, known as tailings, in a pond near the oil sands mine.
+When we extract oil from the oil sands a mixture of water, coarse sand, silt and clay particles, and residual oil is left behind.
+This mixture, known as tailings, is stored and carefully managed.
+Tailings are integral to our mining operation, as they allow us to recycle water from tailings ponds.

-Over time the tailings will dry out, leaving solids that will become the foundation for future landscapes
+Over time we dry the tailings, leaving solids that will become the foundation for future landscapes.

 We operate a system to deter birds from landing on tailings ponds.